SAASphysics/course-physics/src/overview/design.md

      *  I can apply the reciprocity property of momentum to the interactions between objects
      *  I can use momentum conservation to solve different problems
      *  I can interpret/draw the position-time, velocity-time, and momentum-time graphs for an object
-     *  I can explain in what way momentum is a fundamental concept of physics
+     *  I can explain in what way momentum is a foundational concept of physics

  * Energy
      *  I can calculate the kinetic energy of a particle at any speed